German auxiliary cruiser Thor: June 1942

 On 20 July, the British reefer ship Indus was attacked and Captain Bryan ordered that the ship be turned away from Thor at full speed, firing its stern gun.
 At 3:00 p.m. after firing two rounds, the stern gun was hit by a shell from Thor, killing the chief gunner and destroying the gun.
-The wireless operator on Indus sent distress signals, that were replied to by shore stations until another shell from Thor hit the bridge, set it ablaze, killed him and knocking out the wireless.
+The wireless operator on Indus sent distress signals, that were replied to by shore stations until another shell from Thor hit the bridge, set it ablaze, killed him and knocked out the wireless.
 Most of the crew came on deck, only to be killed in the shell explosions.
 When the ship slowed and the wireless stopped transmitting, Gumbrich ceased fire.
 Indus was burning so badly that a party was not put aboard; 49 survivors were rescued but about half of the crew had been killed by the bombardment and the fire.
-Thor transferred its prisoners to the blockade runner Tannenfels and made for the Port of Yokohama in Japan, via Batavia (now Jakarta) in the Japanese-occupied Dutch East Indies.
+Thor transferred its prisoners to the blockade runner Tannenfels and made for the Yokohama in Japan, via Batavia (now Jakarta) in the Japanese-occupied Dutch East Indies.